Skip to main content

 The short answer

-A pro-services website (accountants, lawyers, physios, clinics, consultants) has different jobs than a trades website.
+A professional services website (accountants, lawyers, physios, clinics, consultants) has different jobs than a trades website.
 It has to communicate competence, not just availability.
 It has to build trust with someone who's deciding whether to entrust you with their finances, legal exposure, or health, not whether to hire you for a one-off job.

 The buyer takes their time